Rickenqi/git-learn/Readme.md

 ### Merge example
 There are two branches here each with a "feature" file in it, which are feature1 and feature2.
 In the scenario made right here, the project includes two different feature functions which are feature1 and feature2.
-The final release eddition should contain both feature1 and feature2, and it can be achieved by using the merge command.
+The final release edition should contain both feature1 and feature2, and it can be achieved by using the merge command.

 ```shell
 git switch -c release1